ddev/ddev.com/src/content/blog/advanced-add-on-contributor-training.md

 Although the most common use of adding a `docker-compose.*.yaml` is to add a new service (below) it is often used to change the behavior of the web service.

-For example, [`ddev-proxysupport`](https://github.com/ddev/ddev-proxy-support/blob/7c8a91fb020bf2df62418730352d3db5a1ca76e3/docker-compose.proxy-support.yaml#L3-L10) sets arguments for the `build`stage inside the web container.
+For example, [`ddev-proxy-support`](https://github.com/ddev/ddev-proxy-support/blob/7c8a91fb020bf2df62418730352d3db5a1ca76e3/docker-compose.proxy-support.yaml#L3-L10) sets arguments for the `build` stage inside the web container.

 ## Creating an additional service using a `docker-compose.*.yaml`